nova-video-player/aos-AVP/faq/faq.md

 According to benchmarks, sftp and webdav are the best network protocols to play high bitrate video files (e.g. large 4k).

-Current jcifs-ng SMB implementation is known to have difficulties to play 30Mbps videos, smbj one should perform better.

-Since nova version 6.2.x, you can select in nova settings another SMB implementation that supports higher throughput: smbj.
-Note that smbj only supports SMB servers with protocol version higher than 2, i.e.: SMB1 will not work.
+Current default SMB implementation based on jcifs-ng is known to have difficulties to play high bitrate videos. smbj is an alternate SMB implementation pwhich erforms better but only supports SMB servers with protocol version higher than 2, i.e.: SMB1 will not work with smbj.

 ## I cannot connect to a webdav server